-In 1948, passengers strolled down a red carpet in New York’s Grand Central Terminal and boarded the 20th Century Limited, a gleaming streamliner bound for Chicago.
-Furnished with overnight compartments, art deco detailing, and white tablecloths in the dining cars, print ads billed the experience as a ride on “the world’s most famous train.”
+In 1948, passengers strolled down a red carpet in New York’s Grand Central Terminal and boarded the 20th Century Limited, a gleaming streamliner bound for Chicago, with overnight compartments, art deco detailing, and white tablecloths in the dining cars.
+Print ads billed the experience as a ride on “the world’s most famous train.”

-More than 70 years later, two refurbished railway cars—one from the 20th Century Limited, and a second vintage car from the same era—are returning to the rails this summer and fall.
-Options include service from New York City to Albany—traversing a portion of the original midcentury route—as well as along the New River Gorge in West Virginia.
+More than 70 years later, two refurbished railway cars—one from the 20th Century Limited, and a second vintage car from the same era—are returning to the rails.

 The Hudson River Rail, New York

 History is taken seriously aboard these trains.
+Run by the United Historical Railroad Society of New Jersey, which plucked the meticulously refurbished vintage cars from the nonprofit’s collection of railroad equipment, no detail is spared.
 Think staff attired in vintage Pullman uniforms (plenty of passengers break out their own retro finery), a curated soundtrack featuring 1940s and ’50s jazz, and fresh flowers on the tables, just because the original railway cars had floral arrangements, too.
 It all channels an era when train travel was considered something special.

 “We’ve tried to make it the same as it was back in 1948, as much as is practical,” says Kevin Phalon, president of the railroad society.

 This time around, travelers will depart from Penn Station’s new Moynihan Train Hall—not Grand Central—at 11:20 a.m.
 (Tickets include access to Amtrak’s exclusive Metropolitan Lounge starting at 10 a.m.)
-Affixed to the tail end of Amtrak’s Empire Service, the train takes you on a 2.5-hour journey each way, with an “intermission” at Albany-Rensselaer station.
+Affixed to the tail end of Amtrak’s Empire Service, the vintage railcars take passengers on a 2.5-hour journey each way, with an “intermission” at Albany-Rensselaer station.
 The return trip leaves at 4:30 p.m. and arrives in NYC around 7 p.m.
-Compared to 2021, the number of Hudson River Rail trips has doubled, with Friday trips added to weekend dates in June, as well as late September and October.

-New this year: The Hudson River Rail has added the option to purchase tickets for a group, such as renting an entire car for your history-minded cosplay squad or a family reunion.
-In part, this was inspired by a group of retro enthusiasts who last year bought out an entire car, Phalon recalls.
+The Hudson River Rail also has the option to purchase tickets for a group, such as renting an entire car for your history-minded cosplay squad or a family reunion.
+In part, this was inspired by a group of retro enthusiasts who the first year bought out an entire car, Phalon recalls.
 “One brought a vintage phonograph, and they started listening to records on the train.”

-The cars also will be available for special events, like private events or corporate outings, on weekdays (Monday through Thursday) during June and October.
+The cars also will be available for special events, like private events or corporate outings, on a first-come, first-served basis.